 Put on your own oxygen mask before assisting others.

 If you’ve been on a plane, you will have heard this, and I want you to know that the same logic applies in other situations as well.
 You can’t take care of others if you don’t take care of yourself, yet some people often find themselves bending over backwards for others when they should listen to the wisdom of flight attendants.

 As Chris McCandless – from Into the Wild – said prior to passing away:

 Happiness is only real when shared.

-I consider myself to be an introvert, meaning that spending time with others may actually cost me energy.
+I personally consider myself to be an introvert, meaning that spending time with others may actually cost me energy.
 You can lock me in a room for a full day and I might actually want to stay there longer.
 What I’m trying to say is that I don’t mind being alone every once in a while.

 That said, spending time with people I love has a huge influence on my happiness.
-Whether I’m with my girlfriend, family or close friends, I almost always notice that I’m happier after spending time with these people.
+Whether I’m with my girlfriend, family or close friends, I always notice that I’m happier after spending time with these people.